gabrielStanovsky/oie-benchmark/README.md

 # oie-benchmark

-Code for converting QA-SRL to Open-IE extractions and comparing Open-IE extractors against this corpus.
+Code for converting QA-SRL annotations to Open-IE extractions and comparing Open-IE parsers against a converted benchmark corpus.
-This is the implementation of the algorithms described in our [EMNLP2016 paper] (https://www.cs.bgu.ac.il/~gabriels/emnlp2016.pdf).
+This is an implementation of the algorithms described in our [EMNLP2016 paper] (https://www.cs.bgu.ac.il/~gabriels/emnlp2016.pdf).

 Citing
 ------